Meet your Committee

 Email Kim

-Kim Monteiro is a Service Development Manager at Te Whatu Ora Counties Manukau and leads key strategic programmes, projects and initiatives towards best outcomes for all healthcare partners.
+Kim Monteiro is the Clinical Lead for Medical Devices, Expert Advisory at Pharmac and provides clinical leadership to key strategic programmes, projects and initiatives towards best outcomes for all healthcare partners.
 He has completed a Masters in Nursing, and is a PRINCE2 Project Management Practitioner.

 Kim’s nursing background includes

-• educating undergraduate nursing students and postgraduate nurses in the clinical and academic settings
+• education of undergraduate nursing students and postgraduate nurses in the clinical and academic settings

-• management of high value and high impact portfolio of projects, and
+• management of high value and high impact portfolio of health programmes and projects, and

-• research presentations at national and international forum.
+• research presentations and publication at national and international forums.

 Kim’s research interests include